zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Trade<br>
 Rate Limit (NEW): 100times/2s

-This endpoint submit a request to cancel an order.
+This endpoint submits a request to cancel an order.

-<aside class="warning">This only submit the cancel request, the actual result of the canel request needs to be checked by order status or match result endpoints</aside>
+<aside class="warning">The actual result of the cancellation request needs to be checked by order status or match result endpoints after submitting the request.</aside>
 ### HTTP Request

 `POST https://api.huobi.pro/v1/order/orders/{order-id}/submitcancel`